EPCCed/tesseract-docs/user-guide/connecting.rst

    private part of your key on your local machine only and export the access to remote sites

-Now you can use SSH to access Tesseract without needing to enter my username or the full hostname every time:
+Now you can use SSH to access Tesseract without needing to enter your username or the full hostname every time:

 ::